eficode-academy/docker-katas/labs/06-volumes.md

 - While your detached container is running, use the `docker ps` command to see what silly name Docker gave your container. **This is one command you're going to use often!**
 - While your detached container is still running, look at its logs.
 Try following its logs and refreshing your browser.
-- Stop your detached container, and confirm that it is stopped with the `ls` command.
+- Stop your detached container, and confirm that it is stopped with the `ps` command.
 - Start it again, wait 10 seconds for it to fire up, and stop it again.
 - Then delete that container from your system.